Vol. 1, Issue 1, Part A (2017)

 How to cite this article:

-Dr. Madhusudan Rao Sirivole MD and Sadhvimani Eturi.
+Dr. Madhusudan Rao Sirivole MD, Sadhvimani Eturi.
 Correlation between glycosylated hemoglobin level and lipid profile in patients with Diabetes mellitus.
-International Journal of Advanced Biochemistry Research.
-2017; 1(1): 05-09.
+Int J Adv Biochem Res 2017;1(1):05-09.